 Here are the most important things a VPN for streaming needs to provide to be able to bypass Netflix’s advanced blocking algorithms:

 - The number of VPN server locations.
 Let’s say that you may want to access Netflix Japan.
 For this, you will need not one, but plenty of VPN servers located in Japan, so you can be sure that your mission can be accomplished.
 Moreover, the most common situation when a media streaming service blocks VPN is when a user connects to the VPN with a shared IP address.
 This means that the VPN server you connect to shares the same IP address with hundreds of other users.
 Such a thing can happen in case of using a bulk IP address, which is easily detectable by Netflix or BBC player.
 Therefore, the VPN servers’ quality matters.

 - VPN apps.
 You can always use a VPN app to enable a VPN connection like a Transylvanian guru.
 Of course, there are other ways you may follow to enable a VPN connection.
-But who has the time to manually set up a VPN connection on Windows, Mac, or iOS while on vacation or in an airport, during a layover?
+But who has the time to manually set up a VPN connection on Windows, Mac, iOS, or even Chromebook while on vacation or in an airport, during a layover?
 A mobile VPN app makes miracles as with a single click on a button, you can enable the world of countless online possibilities.

 - Performance and reliability.
 Buffering/connection interrupted – are two mighty online vampires lurking at the internet’s corners, ready to jump in front of you, as soon as the VPN connection drops.
 Therefore, another important aspect you must take into consideration is the overall performance of the VPN and the stability of your connection.